vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

   The Controller cluster setup starts.
 The Controller nodes are rebooted in the process.
 It takes approximately 10-15 minutes for cluster formation to complete.

-  You are automatically logged out of the controller node you are currently logged in.
+  You are automatically logged out of the controller node you are currently logged into.
 Enter the cluster IP in a browser to see the cluster formation task details.

   ![](./img/tko-on-vsphere-with-tanzu/image35.jpg)